Der Ring des Nibelungen: Concept

 I shall never write an Opera more.
 As I have no wish to invent an arbitrary title for my works, I will call them Dramas ...

 I propose to produce my myth in three complete dramas, preceded by a lengthy Prelude (Vorspiel). ...

 At a specially-appointed Festival, I propose, some future time, to produce those three Dramas with their Prelude, in the course of three days and a fore-evening.
 The object of this production I shall consider thoroughly attained, if I and my artistic comrades, the actual performers, shall within these four evenings succeed in artistically conveying my purpose to the true Emotional (not the Critical) Understanding of spectators who shall have gathered together expressly to learn it.

 This is his first public announcement of the form of what would become the Ring cycle.

 In accordance with the ideas expressed in his essays of the period 1849–51 (including the "Communication" but also Opera and Drama and "The Artwork of the Future"), the four parts of the Ring were originally conceived by Wagner to be free of the traditional operatic concepts of aria and operatic chorus.
 The Wagner scholar Curt von Westernhagen identified three important problems discussed in "Opera and Drama" which were particularly relevant to the Ring cycle: the problem of unifying verse stress with melody; the disjunctions caused by formal arias in dramatic structure and the way in which opera music could be organised on a different basis of organic growth and modulation; and the function of musical motifs in linking elements of the plot whose connections might otherwise be inexplicit.
 This became known as the leitmotif technique (see below), although Wagner himself did not use this word.

 However, Wagner relaxed some aspects of his self-imposed restrictions somewhat as the work progressed.
-As George Bernard Shaw sardonically (and slightly unfairly) noted of the last opera Götterdämmerung:
+As George Bernard Shaw sardonically noted of the last opera Götterdämmerung:

 And now, O Nibelungen Spectator, pluck up; for all allegories come to an end somewhere...
 The rest of what you are going to see is opera and nothing but opera.
 Before many bars have been played, Siegfried and the wakened Brynhild, newly become tenor and soprano, will sing a concerted cadenza; plunge on from that to a magnificent love duet...The work which follows, entitled Night Falls on the Gods [Shaw's translation of Götterdämmerung], is a thorough grand opera.